 Which radio will you purchase for your first Amateur Radio station?
-The answer isn’t as easy as it seems.
 Do you want a large, full-featured transceiver for the HF bands?
 Perhaps a mobile radio for operating on VHF+ or even a tiny handheld transceiver?

 Before you decide on your purchase, review the advice offered here to help you focus on the features and functions you will need for the operating activities you plan.

-Remember that your first radio doesn’t have to be brand-spanking new.
+Your first radio doesn’t have to be new.
 There are many older transceivers that have years of useful service left in them.
 These transceivers (“rigs,” as hams call them) are often available for sale at online auction sites such as eBay.
-Whether you decide to purchase new or used, check the QST magazine Product Review Archive.
+Whether you decide to purchase new or used, check the QST magazine Product Review Archive (Members Only).
 In every issue of QST the ARRL Laboratory carefully evaluates the key characteristics of transceivers and many other types of equipment.
-They’ve been doing this for decades, so chances are the radio you’re interested in has been reviewed.
-Hams have learned to rely on QST Product Reviews as the primary source for objective information about new Amateur Radio products.

 Choosing a Ham Radio